 One to one counselling

 I am an Integrative Counsellor, working within a person-centered framework as well as using other theoretical approaches to inform my work, including psychodynamic theory, cognitive behavioural therapy and Transactional Analysis.
 I provide a safe, non judgmental, confidential space for people to express what is going on for them, explore how they feel and find ways to move forward with their lives.
 I work with adults, offering both individual and relationship counselling.

 I am a Qualified Cyber Therapist.
 I can provide counselling via online video using Zoom, phone or instant message.
 This can be helpful for people who find it difficult to access face to face counselling due to their location, other commitments or because it feels more comfortable receiving support virtually.

 £50 a session (individual counselling)

-I have over thirteen years experience supporting people with issues such as homelessness, substance misuse, abuse, mental health, displacement and learning difficulties through front line work and staff management in hostels and supported accommodation.
+I have over fifteen years experience supporting people with issues such as homelessness, substance misuse, abuse, mental health, displacement and learning/sensory needs through front line work and staff management in supported accommodation and various charities .
 I use my skills and experience in these areas to support people through reflective practice group work.